benjenq/ESLocalizeTool/README.md

 # EmulationStation Source Code Localized Tool

 A powerful tool to localized the ES (EmulationStation) source code.
-Easy to use and almost support the last ES source code.
+Easy to use and  support the lastest ES source code.

 ![screenshot of ESLocaleTool](pics/screenshot.png)